-Job prospects for 16-year-olds are greatly different today than they were 20, 30 or 50 years ago.
+Job prospects for teenagers are greatly different today than they were 20, 30 or 50 years ago.
 Because employment laws have evolved, labour costs have increased and the makeup of the talent pool has changed, it can seem impossible to come across jobs that hire at 16.
-Sure, they may not be as ubiquitous as they once were, but you can still find employment opportunities in your job search.
+Sure, they may not be as ubiquitous as they once were, but you can still find employment opportunities during your job search.

-Here are the 10 best jobs for 16-year-olds during the summer, after school or on Saturdays.
+Here are the 10 best jobs for 16-year-olds.

 That said, being a dishwasher is still an integral part to any restaurant.
-It is your job to ensure that every white plate, fork and mug is clean and sterilised.
-Remember: without a clean set of plates, patrons cannot enjoy their steak tartar, chocolate mousse cake or overly expensive pasta – it’s just noodles and sauce, so why is it £17?
+It’s your job to ensure that every plate, fork and mug is clean and sterilised.
+Remember: without a clean set of plates, patrons cannot enjoy their steak tartar, chocolate mousse cake or overly expensive pasta (it’s just noodles and sauce, so why is it £17?!).

 What is your beverage in the morning on the way to school?
 What do you drink to stay up on a Saturday night to cram?
 Is it an iced Starbucks blonde almond milk vanilla latte or just a plain black coffee?
 Whatever the case might be, you see first-hand how difficult it can be working as a barista.
-Coffee has become more extravagant these days, so it is hard to remember how to brew a specific cup.
+Coffee has become more extravagant these days, so it’s hard to remember how to brew a specific cup.

-4. Movie Theatre Attendant
+4. Movie theatre usher

 What teenager hasn’t at least considered working at the local cineplex?